kind-lab/mimic-profiles/input/pagecontent/guidance.md

 The MimicSpecimen profile captures information on the patient specimen collected for laboratory or microbiology testing.
 The main informtion stored are the specimen identifier and the specimen type (ie blood or urine).

 ### Medication Profiles
-The medication workflow found in the MIMIC IG is used in one of 3 main ways in MIMIC-IV-on-FHIR:
+The medication workflow found in the MIMIC-IV Profiles are used in one of 3 main ways in MIMIC-IV-on-FHIR:
 - Full view: MedicationRequest -> MedicationDispense -> MedicationAdminsitration
 - Historical view: MedicationStatement only
 - Point of care view: MedicationAdministration only